Momentum Memory for Knowledge Distillation in Computational Pathology¶

 Key Designs¶

-The memory differential \(\Delta(F; C^+, C^-) = \phi(F, C^+) - \phi(F, C^-)\) is computed, and a softplus loss with margin=0.3 enforces proximity to \(C^+\) and distance from \(C^-\):
+The difference between positive and negative classes \(\Delta(F; C^+, C^-) = \phi(F, C^+) - \phi(F, C^-)\) is then passed through a softplus function to pull positive samples toward \(C^+\) and push them from \(C^-\):

 Loss & Training¶

-Total loss: \(L_{\text{total}} = \lambda_{\text{ce}} L_{\text{ce}} + \lambda_{\text{mse}} L_{\text{mse}} + \alpha_{\text{wsi}} L_{\text{align}}^{\text{wsi}} + \alpha_{\text{omics}} L_{\text{align}}^{\text{omics}} + \lambda_{\text{mem}} L_{\text{mem}}\)
+Total Loss: \(L_{\text{total}} = \lambda_{\text{ce}} L_{\text{ce}} + \lambda_{\text{mse}} L_{\text{mse}} + \alpha_{\text{wsi}} L_{\text{align}}^{\text{wsi}} + \alpha_{\text{omics}} L_{\text{align}}^{\text{omics}} + \lambda_{\text{mem}} L_{\text{mem}}\)

-- \(L_{\text{ce}}\): Classification cross-entropy (\(\lambda_{\text{ce}}=0.5\)), applied to the WSI branch only.
+- \(L_{\text{ce}}\): Classification cross-entropy (\(\lambda_{\text{ce}}=0.5\)), applied only to the WSI branch.

-- \(L_{\text{mse}}\): Omics self-supervised reconstruction (\(\lambda_{\text{mse}}=0.01\)), preserving biological fidelity of omics encodings.
+- \(L_{\text{mse}}\): Omics self-supervised reconstruction (\(\lambda_{\text{mse}}=0.01\)) to maintain biological fidelity.

-- \(L_{\text{align}}\): Cross-modal alignment loss (\(\alpha_{\text{wsi}}=0.2\), \(\alpha_{\text{omics}}=0.05\)).
+- \(L_{\text{align}}\): Cross-modal alignment losses (\(\alpha_{\text{wsi}}=0.2\), \(\alpha_{\text{omics}}=0.05\)).

-- \(L_{\text{mem}}\): Memory regularization (\(\lambda_{\text{mem}}=0.1\)), comprising a VQ loss (patch-to-nearest-memory MSE) and an orthogonality constraint among memory components.
+- \(L_{\text{mem}}\): Memory regularization (\(\lambda_{\text{mem}}=0.1\)), including VQ loss (patch-to-nearest-memory MSE) and an orthogonal constraint between memory components.

 Key Experimental Results¶